Life Process- 2 Respiration

 ATP-ATP is termed as the energy currency for most cellular processes.
 Endothermic processes in the cell use ATP to drive the reactions.
 When the terminal phosphate linkage in ATP is broken using water, the energy equivalent to 30.5 kJ/mol is released.

-in this process of respiration, oxygen is required.
+In aerobic type of respiration, oxygen is required.
 In this form of respiration oxygen required that releases a much larger quantity of energy in the form of ATP.
-This occurs in the mitochondria of the eukaryotes and in the folded plasma membrane (mesosome) of the prokaryotes.
+It occurs in the mitochondria of the eukaryotes and in the folded plasma membrane (mesosome) of the prokaryotes.
 The release of energy in the process of aerobic respiration is greater than in the anaerobic process.

-In this process of respiration, oxygen is not required.
+In Anaerobic respiration, oxygen is not required.
 In this type of respiration, organic molecules are incompletely broken in the cytosol of the cell and only a small fraction of energy is captured as ATP for use of the cell.
 Takes place in the cytoplasm.

 Incomplete oxidation of organic substrate takes place in lower organisms such as bacteria, fungi, and in higher animals under limiting conditions of oxygen.